Gila Canfy-Steinitz

-Gila Canfy-Steinitz (also spelled Kanfi-Steinitz; גילה כנפי-שטייניץ; born 1962) is an Israeli jurist who currently serves as a Justice on the Supreme Court of Israel.
+Gila Canfy-Steinitz (also spelled Kanfi-Steinitz; גילה כנפי-שטייניץ; born 1958) is an Israeli jurist who has served as a justice of the Supreme Court of Israel since 2022.
 She has been described as a conservative and as a moderate conservative.
 Canfy-Steinitz is the Supreme Court’s first female Mizrahi justice.

 Early life and education

 Canfy-Steinitz was born in Israel in 1962.
 She served in the Israeli Defense Forces (IDF) from 1977 to 1979.
 In 1983, she completed her law studies at the Hebrew University of Jerusalem and was admitted to the Israeli Bar a year later.

 Legal career

 From 1982 to 1983, Canfy-Steinitz interned at the Jerusalem District Court and at a law firm.
 From 1984 to 1992, she was an associate attorney.

 In September 1993, Canfy-Steinitz was appointed Judge of the Jerusalem Magistrate's Court, a position she held until November 2005, when she was appointed Registrar and Acting Judge of the Jerusalem District Court.

 In May 2006, Canfy-Steinitz was appointed to serve in the Jerusalem District Court.
 She was appointed Vice President of the court in March 2016.